Asian Studies (research) (MA)

 • Methodology in the Social Sciences and Humanities - which critically explores the multitude of methodologies in the Social Sciences and Humanities.

-In addition to the core courses you will choose core elective and elective courses specific to either Asian Studies or Middle Eastern Studies.
-You can also combine courses from each of these two master's programmes, from other (Research) MA programmes and/or courses from national Research Schools.
+In addition to the core courses you will choose core elective and elective courses.
+These can be specific to Asian Studies or you may venture out and combine courses from other (Research) MA programmes and/or courses from national Research Schools.

 Second year